NRHA Rural Health Fellows Program

 The goal of the fellows program is to educate and develop a network of diverse rural leaders that will step forward to serve in key positions in the association, affiliated advocacy groups, and local and state legislative bodies with health equity as a main focus.

-The submission period for 2022 Rural Health Fellows applications is now closed.
+The submission period for 2023 Rural Health Fellows applications is now open through Sept.
+15.

 For more information, contact Ally Zimmerman, program services coordinator, at 202-639-0550.